Ahmad3oda/Blogaty/README.md

 ## 🧱 Project Architecture

-The system follows a modular **service-oriented architecture** with clear separation of concerns between layers:
+The system follows a modular **Layered Onion Architecture (Service-Oriented)** with clear separation of concerns between layers:

 - **Entity Layer:**
   Each major domain (User, Blog, Comment, Vote, Bookmark, Follower, Notification) has its own JPA entity class mapped to the corresponding database table using ORM (Hibernate/JPA).